Tax Preparation Industry Profile

 Another aspect of tax preparation that is not present in many other franchises in the need for licensing.
 Until this year, only Oregon and California required tax preparers to be registered and licensed.
 However, the IRS very recently passed new regulations.
 Starting in 2011, all tax preparers must provide a PTIN, or preparer tax identification number, with every return.
 Preparers must submit an online or paper application and pay a fee to acquire a PTIN, and they must take one of two competency exams offered by the IRS, either in person or online, and pass it, before the end of 2013; the tests are just coming available now.
 They must also keep up with continuing education classes.
 In addition, those wishing to electronically file must also apply for an EFIN, or an electronic filing identification number.
 Preparers who reasonably expect to file 100 or more returns are required to e-file and thus apply for an EFIN.

 The new regulations were put into place to prevent both fraud and preparers who simply make errors too frequently, particularly in regard to smaller firms and individuals.
 Between 2006 and 2008, the IRS began 600 investigations into the fraudulent actions of tax preparers, which led to 356 convictions, many of these resulting in prison sentences.
-In 2006, the Government Accountability Office investigated tax preparers by posing as taxpayers needing returns filed, and out of nineteen cases, found that five made significant errors.
+In 2006, the Government Accountability Office investigated tax preparers by posing as taxpayers needing returns filed, and out of 19 cases, found five that made significant errors, some involving not paying enough, and some involving costing the taxpayer too much.
 These new procedures have the potential danger to lead to higher costs, as it could be more difficult and costly to pay licensed preparers.

 The Future of the Tax Preparation Industry